Nordix/hiredis-cluster/README.md

 ### Build details

 The build uses CMake's [find_package](https://cmake.org/cmake/help/latest/command/find_package.html#search-procedure) to search for a `hiredis` installation.
-When building and installing `hiredis` a file called `hiredis-config.cmake` will be installed and this contains relevant information for users.
+CMake will search for a `hiredis` installation in the default paths, searching for a file called `hiredis-config.cmake`.

-As described in the CMake docs a specific path can be set using a flag like:
+The default search path can be altered via `CMAKE_PREFIX_PATH` or as described in the CMake docs; a specific path can be set using a flag like:
 `-Dhiredis_DIR:PATH=${MY_DIR}/hiredis/share/hiredis`

+See `examples/using_cmake_separate/build.sh` or
+`examples/using_cmake_externalproject/build.sh` for alternative CMake builds.

 ### Alternative build using Makefile directly